E3SM-Project/e3sm_to_cmip/source/cwl.rst

         partition: string
         account: string

-along with the workflow cwl file, is an example yaml parameter file, for example along with ``mpaso.cwl`` is the ``mpaso-job.yaml`` which contains the following
+Along with each of the cwl workflows is an example yaml parameter file, for example along with ``mpaso.cwl`` is ``mpaso-job.yaml`` which contains the following:

 .. code-block:: yaml